Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images

-In recent years, visual foundation models (VFMs), represented by the Segment Anything Model (SAM) and vision-language models (e.g., CLIP), provided a new technical pathway for RSCD.
-VFMs trained on ultra-large-scale datasets possess powerful generic visual representation and zero-shot generalization capabilities, providing deep prior knowledge about objects, scenes, and even semantics in images.
-Previous research has proposed methods that transfer VFMs' generic visual prior to the CD task, aiming to reduce reliance on large amounts of labeled data and enhance model robustness to complex scenes and unseen data.
-Current research can be categorized into three approaches.
-First, using freeze VFMs as generic feature extractors to extract deep features from bi-temporal images.
-And then bi-temporal features are fed into a change decoder for difference analysis and classification \cite{yu2024exploringfoundationmodelsremote}.
-Second, leveraging the prompting and reasoning capabilities of VFMs.
-For example, ChangeCLIP constructs a vision-language-driven BCD framework based on CLIP.
-It utilizes a cross-modal alignment mechanism to enhance the semantic capture capability of bi-temporal features \cite{DONG202453}.
-These methods show potential in scenarios with very few samples or requiring rapid adaptation to new categories, but their performance heavily depends on the quality of prompts and the generalization ability of the foundation model in the RS domain.
-Third, using fine-tuned VFMs as encoders of CD networks \cite{10443350, 10543161, dong2025peftcdleveragingvisionfoundation}, which involves parameter-efficient fine-tuning of the pre-trained models using CD data, or combining VFM encoders with modules specifically designed for temporal difference and multi-scale information processing.
+VFMs such as SAM and CLIP, trained on ultra-large-scale datasets, possess powerful visual representations and zero-shot generalization capabilities, offering rich semantic priors about objects and scenes.
+VFM-based OSCD methods can be categorized into three approaches.
+First, frozen VFMs serve as generic feature extractors that derive multi-scale features from optical and SAR images for subsequent difference analysis and classification \citep{yu2024exploringfoundationmodelsremote}.
+Second, prompting-based methods leverage the reasoning capabilities of VFMs \citep{DONG202453}, though their performance depends heavily on prompt quality and the generalization of VFMs to the RS domain.
+Third, fine-tuned VFMs serve as CD network encoders \citep{10443350, 10543161, dong2025peftcdleveragingvisionfoundation}, using parameter-efficient fine-tuning on CD data and modules tailored for temporal difference and multi-scale information processing.

-Despite significant progress, this direction still faces core challenges.
-The primary issue is the lack of temporal modeling.
-Existing VFMs are essentially designed for single-image understanding, lacking the explicit modeling capability for the change relationship between multi-temporal RSIs.
-Directly comparing two independently extracted features makes it difficult to capture complex temporal evolution patterns.
-Secondly, the prior knowledge obtained from natural images suffers from significantly diminished transfer effectiveness when directly applied to SAR and hyperspectral imagery, or when dealing with large-scale, multi-view Earth observations.
-Developing VFM-based methods suitable for MMCD is thus an urgent research direction.